astampoulis/makam-paper-funpearl/makamcode/01-introduction.md

 STUDENT.
 Sounds great!
 Anything I can read up on Makam then?

 ADVISOR.
 Not much, unfortunately...
-But I know the language and its standard library quite well, so let's work on this together, it'll be fun.
+But I know the language and its standard library quite well, so let's work on this together; it'll be fun.
 I'll show you how things work along the way!

 \begin{scenecomment}
 (Our heroes install Makam from --elided for blind reviewing-- and figure out how to run the REPL.)